matthewdeaves/willow/DeveloperGuide.md

 ## Getting Started with Willow CMS Code

 To help developers dive into the Willow CMS codebase, this section provides an overview of key components and resources.
 For a comprehensive understanding of CakePHP, which Willow CMS is built upon, refer to the [CakePHP Book](https://book.cakephp.org/5/en/index.html).

+### Useful Shell Aliases
+If you build on Willow CMS you should make life easier with some shell aliases.
+You can auto set them (zshrc/bashrc detection included) by running `./setup_dev_aliases.sh` from the project root. [setup_dev_aliases.sh](https://raw.githubusercontent.com/matthewdeaves/willow/refs/heads/main/setup_dev_aliases.sh) will add a statement to simply load the aliases from [dev_aliases.txt](https://raw.githubusercontent.com/matthewdeaves/willow/refs/heads/main/dev_aliases.txt) when you start a new shell.
+Or you can manually add the aliases:

+1. Copy the contents of `dev_aliases.sh`
+2. Open your `~/.bashrc` or `.zshrc` file
+3. Paste the contents at the end of the file
+4. Save and close the file
+5. Run `source ~/.bashrc` or `source ~/.zshrc` or restart your terminal

 ### Key Code Folders